ramtant7/astrophysics/README.md

 3. Open the console and open the folder with our project in it

-4. Enter these commands in the desired sequence (*** is the name of the venv/env file, it is the same everywhere):
+4. Enter these commands in the required sequence (*** is the name of the venv/env file, it is the same everywhere):

     1: python -m venv .***

-    2: ls -la *(if you find the file in the list, then everything worked out)*
+    2: ls -la *(if you find the file in the list, then everything worked)*

     3: source .***/bin/activate

     4: pip install -r requirements.txt

-5. Then wait for the successful download.
-You can start running the project.
+5. Then wait for the download to be successful.
+Add the commands to the command line:

+    1: cd bin

+    2: python main.py

+6. After that, the site will be launched.